Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 .. important::
   You must follow the requirements specified with :ref:`Model requirements` when uploading your own images for processing through the API of the Mapflow platform.
 Send a request using data preprocessing to help@geoalert.io.

-The service uses the **Basic Auth** authorization type - use the API token, which must be generated in the `api tab <https://app.mapflow.ai/account/api>`_ of the profile settings.

  .. image:: _static/api_tab.png
    :alt: Preview map